AliciaMay/Cyclistic_Capstone_Project/README.md

 </div>

 *	Casual and member ridership begins to increase during the month of February.
-*	Both casual and member cyclists tend to ride more during the summer months with July being the busiest for casual cyclists while August and September are equally the busiest time for member cyclists.
+*	Both casual and member riders tend to ride more during the summer months with July being the busiest for casual riders while August and September are equally the busiest time for member riders.
-*	Casual cyclists tend to ride more on the weekends compared to member cyclists who ride more during the weekday.
+*	Casual riders tend to ride more on the weekends compared to member riders who ride more during the weekday.

 <div id="image-table">
   <div align="center">